26 February in Indian and World History

 26 February in Indian history is celebrated as the birth anniversary of the following personalities:

-Narmadashankar Lalshankar Dave (24 August 1833 – 26 February 1886), poet, writer, essayist, orator, lexicographer and social activist.
+Narmadashankar Lalshankar Dave (24 August 1833 – 26 February 1886), was a poet, writer, essayist, orator, lexicographer, and social activist.
 He is considered to be the founder of modern Gujarati literature.
 His poem Jai Jai Garavi Gujarat is now the state anthem of Gujarat state of India.
-He died on 26 February 1886, Mumbai, British India.
+He died on 26 February 1886, in Mumbai, British India.

-Anandibai Gopalrao Joshi (31 March 1865 – 26 February 1887), the first Indian female practitioner of western medicine.
-She was the first woman from the erstwhile Bombay presidency of India to study and graduate with a two-year degree in western medicine in the United States.
+Anandibai Gopalrao Joshi (31 March 1865 – 26 February 1887), was the first Indian female practitioner of Western medicine.
+She was the first woman from the erstwhile Bombay presidency of India to study and graduate with a two-year degree in Western medicine in the United States.
 After her return from the USA, she was appointed as physician-in-charge of the female ward of the local Albert Edward Hospital.
 She died of tuberculosis on 26 February 1887 before turning 22.

 Vinayak Damodar Savarkar (28 May 1883 – 26 February 1966), a Hindu nationalist and freedom fighter.
-As the Muslim league gained momentum, Savarkar joined the Hindu Mahasabha and popularized the term Hindutva, a common and collective identity for Hindus.
-Though he was an atheist, he practised Hindu philosophy vehemently.
-He endorsed and supported the idea of Hindu-Rashtra.
-He died on 26 February 1966 in Mumbai, India, at an age of 82.
+As the Muslim League gained momentum, Savarkar joined the Hindu Mahasabha and popularized the term Hindutva, a common and collective identity for Hindus.
+Though he was an atheist, he practiced Hindu philosophy vehemently.
+He endorsed and supported the idea of Hindu Rashtra.
+He died on 26 February 1966 in Mumbai, India, at the age of 82.

 Read More: 24 February in Indian and World History